-Brass Parts
+Brass Parts Broiler Pan and Grid

 All special ordered brass parts are coated with an epoxy coating.

-To avoid the risk of property damage, DO NOT USE BRASS CLEANERS OR ABRASIVE CLEANERS ON ANY BRASS PARTS.
+DO NOT USE BRASS CLEANERS OR ABRASIVE CLEANERS ON ANY BRASS PARTS.
 All brass body parts should be wiped regularly with hot soapy water.
 When hot soapy water will not do the job, use every day household cleaners that are not abrasive.